Wondering “what is a pallet jack”?

 Collapsible Pallet Jacks

-Collapsible pallet jacks - sometimes called “folding pallet jacks” - are a rare design.
+Collapsible pallet jacks, also known as “folding pallet jacks,” are a less common design.

 These jacks are basically a regular double-fork manual pallet jack.